mendix/docs/content/en/docs/appstore/connectors/database-connector-mx10.md

 2. Enter your `SELECT`  **SQL Query** to select data from your database for use in your app.
 For example, the query `SELECT * FROM Cars` selects all rows in the **Cars** table:

     {{< figure src="/attachments/appstore/connectors/database-connector-mx10/select-query-columns.png" >}}

-3. Click **Execute Query** to move to the **Response** screen and view the queried data.
+4. Click **Execute Query** to move to the **Response** screen and view the queried data.

 #### 3.2.1 Adding Parameters {#parameters}

 Click **Add Parameter** to add parameters to your SQL queries to pass dynamic values to the query at runtime.

-The example database in [Querying a Database](#query-database) is a table of cars with information like ID number, plate number, and model.
+The example database in [Querying a Database](#query-database) is a table of cars with information such as ID number, plate number, and model.
 Let's say you want to specify a certain car model while your app is running.
 You can add the following parameter:

 {{< figure src="/attachments/appstore/connectors/database-connector-mx10/sample-parameter.png" >}}

-And then use the parameter in the query, like this:
+Then, use the parameter in the query:

 `select * from cars where model like {paramModelName}`